AlexeiakaTechnik/Integrating-Dahua-Cameras-CCTV-System-in-Home-Assistant/README.md

   <img width="1618" height="697" alt="image" src="https://github.com/user-attachments/assets/efbbe5a6-ef65-4cb8-a378-f2e6468ebf4d" /> </details>

 - **Time Sync:**
   Somehow, Dahua still has well-known issues with Time.
-Enabling NTP and syncing with your PC didn't work for me most times(my home lab + a few commercial installs).
-What I really recommend is choosing your Time Zone and setting up DST(Daylight Saving Time) if it happens in your region.
-Still, after that your Time Zone may be 1 hour ahead of real clock.. so try picking similar time zones and eventually you will set up normal time.
-Oh, and it's best to set up settings propagation from NVR to IP Cams for convenience and ease of set-up, just make sure you configure static IPs first.
+Enabling NTP and syncing with your PC didn't work for me most of the time(my home lab + a few commercial installs).
+What I recommend is choosing your Time Zone and enabling DST(Daylight Saving Time) if it happens in your region.
+Still, after that, your Time Zone may be 1 hour ahead of the real clock.. so try picking similar time zones, and eventually you will set achieve the correct time.
+Oh, and it's best to set up settings propagation from NVR to IP Cams for convenience and ease of set-up.
+Just make sure you configure static IPs first.

   Here are a few screenshots of System/Time WEB Config:
   <details>